Content update: October 2022

 If required, further attenuation works such as detention basins should be constructed to aid in the management of peak flows from these neighbouring areas.

-While the upper site drainage paths on-site have been extensively modified as a result of the development of the University, those on the lower part of the campus below the lakes remain relatively intact.
-Most of the drainage paths are currently in reasonable condition and many are heavily vegetated, which presents both water quality improvement and hydrologic benefits.
-Some of the upper site drainage paths near the top of the catchment have signs of bed and stream bank erosion.
-This process will lead to minor gully erosion, which will not naturally rectify itself.
+While the upper site drainage paths on-site have been extensively modified because of the development of the University, those on the lower part of the campus below the lakes remain relatively intact.
+Most of the drainage paths are in reasonable condition and many are heavily vegetated, which presents both water quality improvement and hydrologic benefits.